makerdao/community/governance/polls/Rates - Stablecoin Action Plan - November 2, 2020.md

  * TUSD-B
  * PAXUSD-B

 The target for this executive spell is Friday, December 11th, 2020 - the approximate date at which the leading edge of vaults will reach 100% Collateralization Ratio without putting it too close to the holiday break.
 The Rates Working Group will run a governance poll on Monday, December 7th, 2020 to confirm the executive is still desired.
-This plan can also be cancelled at any point between now and December 11th, 2020 via Signal Request + Governance Poll in case the market conditions materially change.
+This plan can also be cancelled or amended at any point between now and December 11th, 2020 via Signal Request + Governance Poll in case the market conditions materially change.

 ---